cbisiere/tiny-prolog2/README.md

 ```
 (Note the `nil` has no special meaning in Prolog II.
 In this example, `nil` is just an identifier used as an end-of-list mark.)

-To execute a program stored in a file `$file` use the command line `tprolog2 -$syntax $file` where `$syntax` is one of the four supported language flavours.
+To execute a program stored in a file `$file` use the command line `tprolog2 -s $syntax -f $file` where `$syntax` is one of the four supported language flavours.
 When the `$syntax` parameter is omitted, the syntax is inferred from the file extension.

 Value of `$syntax` | File extension | Prompt | Prolog flavour (and main changes from earlier versions)
 --- | --- | --- | ---